cshort4403/DevCon-3/Simcade Prototype.md

 You are a pirate ship in the middle of the ocean sailing around islands and defending yourself from other ships.

 ### Objective Statement
+How to effectively use the Unity game physics to have a pirate ship float in water and have cannons fire off the ship at other enemy ships.

 ### Design Rationale / Mechanics